jfontz/jfontz/README.md

-like backend programming, but suck at it.
+likes backend programming, but suck at it.